 BELGIUM, February 2000 The month ended with a Chunnel train to dignified Brussels, where Mike discussed turning science into public policy with international cohorts.
 I walked to the enormous art museum both days.
 Early Dutch and Flemish fourteenth and fifteenth century pieces awed me; modern art lay, much of it very large and sometimes roughly done, in a new stone section 6 stories underground.
 Art ranged from van der Weyden to Breughel to Oldenburg.
-On the third day, after the meetings, we both explored old churches and the Grand Place, the sculptural main market square surrounded by pierced stone-carved guildhalls.
+On the third day, after the meetings, we both explored old churches and the Grand Place, the sculptural main market square, fully paved, surrounded by pierced stone-carved guildhalls.
+Often it's full of flags, tents, or flower dislays, especially a vast flower carpet in August that may have helped the town get its World Heritage title recently.
 Tourists from every nation included a group of Alabama high schoolers.
 We went into the City Museum in the Hotel de Ville (City Hall) and an art exhibition.
 Next, a great lunch of fish chowder; moules and frites, the national dish of Belgium.
 We bought gifts of small lace pieces and Belgian chocolate.

-The city is filled with opulent stone buildings.
+The citybegan in the 1200's and is filled with opulent stone buildings but alas, many are reconstucted due to horrible bomb damage in wars.
 The vast stone Palais de Justice, Europe’s largest court building, could fit even Texas’ state capitol building inside it several times--and Austin's capitol is taller than DC's!
 There are almost no parks or green garden spaces however, so below the gray overcast sky the city looks severe, broken by sinuous art nouveau buildings piercing the sky.
 It’s noisy in the Avenue Louisa area where we stayed, busy with trams and traffic amid upscale antique and chocolate shops, Gucci and Armani.
 Not all pick up after their dogs: watch your step.
-It’s an international town with many European political visitors: we saw well-dressed streetwalkers subtly strolling past shop doors as the evening darkened, whispering to potential patrons, but most looked like somebody’s mom more than a hot mama or the half-naked German ladies of Hamburg's famous windows!
+It’s an international town with many European political visitors: we saw well-dressed streetwalkers subtly strolling past shop doors as the evening darkened, whispering to potential patrons, but most looked like somebody’s mom more than a hot mama or the half-naked German sirens of Hamburg's famous windows!

-Train stations are in slightly depressed sections of town and look like they need a good soap and water scrub, but cranes and building projects filled many areas; church reconstructions replaced many ancient black corroded stones with smooth bright newly clean sections looking like neon glows amid pitch.
+Train stations are in slightly depressed sections of town and look like they need a good soap and water scrub, but cranes and building projects abound; church reconstructions replaced many ancient black corroded stones with smooth bright newly clean sections glowng like neon amid pitch.
 Newly carved angels and sills gleamed next to crumbling reminders of gritty coal and wood fires and smoke pouring out of thousands of chimneypots.

 Belgium became a nation only in 1830 under King Leopold, after being overrun by Spanish, French, Germans, and others; today language and religious differences chafe both French and Flemish; every sign is in these two languages.
 There is a mixed population, largely white, reflecting the Belgian colonial period in the Indies and Congo where they left shameful legacies of poverty and abuse.
 In the US, even though we speak many tongues, English is a unifying language, and thankfully, we have no state religion.

 GERMANY, June 2001 Mike's meeting in Potsdam, in southwest Berlin, concerned nanotechnology.
-The international scientists stayed in a hotel on a quiet wooded peninsula, usually surrounded by boats and bike riders.
-There are miles of shaded bike paths under the trees and on the roads, and people of every age and condition use them.
+International scientists stayed in a hotel on a quiet wooded peninsula, usually peopled by boats and bike riders.
+Miles of shaded bike paths curve under trees and on roads, and people of every age and condition use them.
 There are as many fat old ladies on 3-speeds as helmeted Armstrong wannabes crunched over titanium handlebars.
 (Austin's own Lance Armstrong was in the lead before his third Tour de France win, but it's been tougher finding the latest results since I left Austin.)
 I'm wondering if the bike paths are used in winter; Berlin, I'm told, is not too snowy.
 Adjacent to the secluded hotel were many steep-roofed red brick buildings, accented with designs in patterns of dark green-glazed bricks.
-Gardens and paths connected all the buildings, once a religious school campus, and one building is still used as a school.
-Others house technology labs, and also house elderly people and mentally impaired youth.
+Gardens and paths connected all the buildings, once a religious school campus, and one building is still a school.
+Others house tech labs, and also house elderly people and mentally impaired youth.

-Although there seem to be trees galore throughout Berlin, which titles itself the most forested city, a reforestation project is evident, with thousands of assorted new trees, protected by tall wooden stakes, along busy highways and quiet byways.
+Tees galore fill Berlin, which titles itself the most forested city, but a reforestation project is evident with thousands of new trees, protected by tall wooden stakes, along busy highways and quiet byways.
 The GDR architecture, all boxy hi-rises, contrasts with the graceful Baroque designs of Frederick the Great (Frederick II) and his courtiers.
 King Freddie's Schloss Sanssouci is in a park of the same name and is heavily visited.
 Potsdam, a city since 1317, has been a UNESCO protectorate since the 1990's, possibly because of GDR neglect.
-(Remember that Berlin 100 miles inside East Germany, required a 1948 airlift to deliver food, and was politically parceled into quarters after WWII.)
-We crossed a bridge where, because of the Wall, anyone entering the water was shot, and where spies once exchanged data.
+(Remember that Berlin, 100 miles inside East Germany, required a 1948 airlift to deliver food and medicine

-We traveled by S-bahn, the over ground train, as opposed to the subway, both non smoking.
+We traveled by S-bahn, the overground train, as opposed to the subway, both non smoking.
 Many Germans speak English, so there was no problem with directions.
 One difference in Berlin from many American cities is the number of green forested malls separating traffic lanes.
-There are inviting benches everywhere, encouraging wanderers to sit awhile under shady trees.
+Inviting benches everywhere encourage wanderers to sit awhile under shady trees.
 American cities purposefully eliminate benches to confound the homeless roaming our streets.
-The evening ended after a boat ride to an outdoor dinner buffet and a few short speeches, none scientifically oriented.
+The evening ended after a boat ride to an outdoor dinner buffet and only a few short speeches, none scientifically oriented.
 Whew.
 Foods were substantial and not as awful as I recall: coffee was richer and wines better.
 At our table were Marcus and Colin, 5 1/2, awed by my artistic ability to draw Pokemon folk.

 The building, from 1745, added a kitchen and ladies' wing in the mid 1800's.
 It's hard to think of pitchers and ewers for washing, chamberpots for necessity, and curling irons and wigs for daily wear being stuffed into those elaborate but small rooms.
 The beds also were small, tucked into alcoves and surrounded with heavy drapes.
 Since it was a summer palace, I guess the drapes served privacy, not warmth, since hordes of servants um, served everyone.